gnowledge/nodeBook/Developer-Notes.md

 1.  **Function Evaluation:** The `applyFunction` logic is not being correctly triggered, and derived attributes are not being calculated.
 This is likely due to a flaw in the `diffCnl` function's ability to correctly identify when a function needs to be re-evaluated.
 2.  **Relation Creation:** The application is still throwing a "One or both nodes in the relation do not exist" error.
 This indicates that the two-pass system in `server.js` is not correctly ensuring that all nodes are created before relations are added.
 3.  **Deletion Logic:** The "diff" parser is not correctly identifying all deleted items, particularly when a block of text containing multiple nodes and relations is removed.
+4.  **Node Context Import:** The "Import Context" feature is not working reliably.
+It fails to correctly extract the CNL for some nodes, preventing the comparison modal from opening.
+This is likely due to an issue with the CNL parsing logic in both `graph-manager.js` and `DataView.tsx`.
+The current string-matching approach is too brittle and needs to be replaced with a more robust parsing strategy.

 ### Next Steps: